siljec/project-idi-rnnchatbot/README.md

 ### Results

-Our results is based on human evaluations.
+Our results are based on human evaluations.
 The UCD results are based on 30 participants responses, while the OS results are gathered from 50 evaluators opinions.

 #### UDC results
 | Model          | Grammar | Content | Total score |